cakebatterandsprinkles/portfolio-gatsby/src/posts/internet.md

 title: "Computer Networks, Ethernet, Internet "
 date: "07-12-2020"
 tags: ["Computer Science"]
-summary: "This article briefly explains how the internet works, what world wide web is and the underlying technologies supporting these."
+summary: "This article briefly explains how the internet works, what world wide web is and the underlying technologies supporting these.
+We will also talk about Starlink and internet as a human right."
 ---

 I bet you have a computer, a smartphone or a tablet that's connected to the internet.
 How do I know?
 I know it because that's how you are reading this piece of text that I wrote from my own computer.
 So you and I, we are sharing information somehow.
 This article will exactly be about this: our connection to each other.